adamvaul/angular-currency-input/README.md

 Angular html input directive.
 You edit the value as a number, see it as a currency, just like excel.

-## Notice:

-Sorry for the lack of updates lately.
-After using this directive in my own app, I realized it was lacking in a few fundamental ways, so I started on a new datepicker that is different enough that it called for a completely separate repo.
-I should have something up on Github soon.

-In the meantime, if someone would like to help maintain this project, please let me know.

----

-# ngQuickDate
+# angular-currency-input

-ngQuickDate is an [Angular.js](http://angularjs.org/) Date/Time picker directive.
+angularCurrencyInput is an [Angular.js](http://angularjs.org/) Date/Time picker directive.
 It stresses speed of data entry and simplicity while being highly configurable and easy to re-style.

 ![ngQuickDate Screenshot](https://raw.github.com/adamalbrecht/ngQuickDate/master/screenshot.png)